-46 The scope of this part
+44 46-The scope of this part

-- 46.1 This part applies to the enforcement of charges, except to the extent that other laws (for example those concerning financial collateral or settlement finality) provide to the contrary. - 46.2 Where the chargor is a natural person, this part is subject to all laws concerning consumers.
+- 44.1 This part applies to the enforcement of charges, except to the extent that other laws (for example those concerning financial collateral, financial markets or settlement finality) provide to the contrary. - 44.2 Where the chargor is a natural person, this part is subject to all laws concerning consumers.

-47 Time for enforcement
+45 47-Time for enforcement

-- 47.1 A chargee can enforce a charge at the time provided for it in the charge, or as otherwise agreed by the chargor. - 47.2 If there is no such provision or agreement, the chargee can enforce the charge as soon as: - (a) all or any part of the secured obligation is payable (or must otherwise be performed); and - (b) the person liable to pay the secured obligation has received notice requiring it to be paid (or otherwise performed); and - (c) unless the chargor is insolvent or admits it is unable to pay the secured obligation in full, forty-eight hours have elapsed from the receipt of that notice, and the amount payable has not been paid in full (or the secured obligation has not otherwise been performed in full).
+- 45.1 A chargee can enforce a charge at the time provided for it in the charge instrument, or as otherwise agreed by the chargor. - 47.2 If there is no such provision or agreement, the chargee can enforce the charge as soon as: - (a) all or any part of the secured obligation is payable (or must otherwise be performed); and - (b) the person liable to pay the secured obligation has received notice requiring it to be paid (or otherwise performed); and - (c) unless the chargor is insolvent or admits it is unable to pay the secured obligation in full, forty-eight hours two business days have elapsed from the receipt of that notice, and the amount payable has not been paid in full (or the secured obligation has not otherwise been performed in full).